tellurion-kanata/colorizeDiffusion/readme.md

 ***Version 2*** - Enhancing background and style transfer, 768px.
 Released, ckpt starts with **v2**.
 ***Version XL*** - Enhancing embedding guidance for character colorization, geometry disentanglement, 1024px.
 Available soon.
 XL version has been accepted by CVPR 2026, [code](https://github.com/tellurion-kanata/ColorizeDiffusionXL).
-Weights and online demo will be released by this month.
+Weights and online demo have been released.
+We will upload training details soon.

 ## Getting Start